We are delighted to welcome you onto the MIBTP programme which starts on Monday 27th September 2021.

 You will need to follow the instructions and complete your details.
 Once you have inserted your information you will be able to select your preferred permit start date.

-Birmingham and Leicester students may not want to apply for a monthly parking pass, in which case you can park in the visitor’s spaces at a cost of £4.50 per day.
-Daily permits can be purchased at the School of Life Sciences reception and must be displayed in your car windscreen.
+Non-Warwick students may not want to apply for a monthly parking pass, in which case you can park in the visitor’s spaces at a cost of £7 per day.
 Visitor parking is located along the left-hand side of car park 1 (also indicated on the UoW map); please note that these spaces fill very quickly and early arrival (before 9am) is advisable.
 Alternative visitor parking can be found on main campus.

 - There are various public transportation options for getting to Warwick, including bus, train and shuttle.
 This information can be found on the travel directions page on the Warwick website.